qlik-oss/corectl/docs/corectl_get_apps.md

 ```
   -h, --help   help for apps
-      --json   Prints the apps in json format
+      --json   Prints the information in json format
 ```

 ### Options inherited from parent commands